-Watch the Household Cavalry change the mounted soldiers on Horse Guards Parade ground and the ones standing in the horse-boxes on Whitehall.
+Watch the Household Cavalry change with the soldiers on Horse Guards Parade and outside the horse-boxes on Whitehall.

-This historic dockyard has lots of boats that you can board and walk around: a 19th-century sloop, a World War II destroyer and even a cold war submarine.
+This historic dockyard has lots of boats you can walk around: a 19th-century sloop, a World War II destroyer and even a cold war submarine.

-The underground bunker underneath Whitehall where Winston Churchill directed the war still looks the same as when they closed it on VE day.
+The underground bunker beneath Whitehall where Winston Churchill directed the war still looks exactly the same as when they closed it on VE day.

 Every day at 4 o’clock the Household Cavalry’s mounted soldiers leave the horse-boxes on Whitehall and enter the barracks after a quick inspection.